devpi/devpi/doc/userman/devpi_concepts.rst

 As introduced earlier, a volatile index is an index that can be modified/deleted at will by its owner.

-A :term:`non volatile index` is an index that can not be modified in a desctructive manner.
+A :term:`non volatile index` is an index that can not be modified in a destructive manner.
 This implies that:

    * A **non volatile index** can not be deleted.